mvolkmann/blog/src/astro.md

 ## Unorganized Content

-is there a syntax to import files starting from the src directory to avoid using ../ ? can create the file src/constants.ts that export site-wide constants. import and use these where needed. don’t need to export the definition of the Props type in a component. can you define the Props type using either the interface or type keyword? to create a custom 404 page, add the file src/pages/404.astro.
+can create the file src/constants.ts that export site-wide constants. import and use these where needed.

+can you define the Props type using either the interface or type keyword? to create a custom 404 page, add the file src/pages/404.astro.
 This page can also import and use layouts and other components.